sts10/radiation/README.md

 ### Changing Defaults

 Just use the `s - edit my user settings` option from the main menu to change the defaults that are available to change.
+If you ever want to restore the default user settings, just choose the `r` option in the main menu.

 To change other settings you'll have to dive into the code in `/radiation` itself.
 If you screw up, just `rm -rf` the radiation directory and re-install the latest version.

 ### Making Radiation Easier to Run by Editing Your Bash Profile.